PurdueRCAC/hands-on-with-anvil/challenges/GPU_Data_Transfers/README.md

 When writing a code to be run on a hybrid compute system (i.e., one with both CPUs and GPUs) such as Anvil, you must consider that the CPU and GPU are separate processors with separate memory associated with them.
 As such, when running a program on this kind of system, control shifts between the CPU and GPU throughout the code and (because of the separate memory) data must be passed back and forth between the two processors as needed.

 In this challenge, you will learn how to perform these data transfers with a simple HIP vector addition program.
-Your task will be to add in missing arguments to the 3 `hipMemcpy` API calls (functions used to transfer data between CPU and GPU) so data will be transferred correctly between the CPU (host) and GPU (device).
-To do so, you will need to look up the `hipMemcpy` API in AMD's ROCm API documentation (link below).
+Your task will be to add in missing arguments to the 3 `cudaMemcpy` API calls (functions used to transfer data between CPU and GPU) so data will be transferred correctly between the CPU (host) and GPU (device).
+To do so, you will need to look up the `cudaMemcpy` API in AMD's ROCm API documentation (link below).

 ## Basic Outline of the Code